 - The lower uncertainty encourages the institutions to lend to their clients, generating higher profits.

-The success of an organization requires that its business relationships are carried out in a secure manner and protect the identity of its users.
-Prevent fraud and mitigate financial crime in the technology mission Know Your Customer.
+The success of an organization requires that its commercial relations be carried out in a secure manner and protect the identity of its users.
+Preventing fraud and mitigating financial crime in the mission of technology that means KYC Know Your Customer.

-Now that you know what a KYC is, we want to offer you a solution for the identity verification of your clients, which adjusts to your needs.
-For this reason, we want to invite you to integrate our identity verification and validation platform for your users in your applications.
+Now that you know what KYC means, we want to offer you a solution for verifying the identity of your clients, which meets your needs.
+For this reason, we want to invite you to join our identity verification and validation platform for your users in your applications.